componentjs/guide/component/getting-started.md

 and `-moz`.
 Component uses the great [autoprefixer](https://github.com/postcss/autoprefixer) by default to generate vendor prefixes.

 ## Setup Authentication
-You might noticed that Component prints a message if you using `component install`.
+You might noticed that Component prints a message if you run `component install`.
 It looks like this:
 ```bash
 github remote: 54 of 60 requests remaining, resetting at Thu Oct 30 2014 00:23:36 GMT+0100 (CET)